user18130814200115-2/groffscripts/README.md

 ## Settings
 The settings file in this repo is designed to be concatenated (for instance, with `cat`) BEFORE your groff working document.
+This is done automatically by the `mkdoc` script.
 My Macros are built as a superset of the excellent `mom` macros.

 ## packages